-Parent Engagement is an important new effort designed both to engage a parent in their children’s learning; and to engage the family with formal and informal learning experiences in the community.
-BookSpring is now offering a series of professional development sessions as part of our Early Childhood Program to improve their parent engagement efforts through books, reading, and reading aloud activities.
+Parent Engagement is designed both to engage a parent in their children’s learning; and to engage the family with formal and informal learning experiences in the community.
+BookSpring offers a variety of events and technical support as part of our Go program to improve their parent engagement efforts through books, reading, and reading aloud activities.

 Here are some helpful resources for Texas early childhood professionals regarding the new Parent Engagement strategies and how early literacy programs and activities can support these efforts.
-For more information on how BookSpring can help, contact Jill Gonzalez, Early Childhood Partner Manager & Director of Programs, jill.gonzalez @ bookspring.org or (512) 472-1791 x 104.
+For more information on how BookSpring can help, contact us at (512) 472-1791.

 - Draft of High-Quality Prekindergarten Family Engagement Strategies (Texas Education Agency)